 - 1 Tbsp granulated sugar, optional

-- Add the pumpkin, brown sugar, cinnamon, ginger, nutmeg, salt, cloves, and pepper to a medium saucepan and whisk to combine.
+- Make the pumpkin layer: In a medium saucepan, combine the pumpkin, brown sugar, cinnamon, ginger, nutmeg, salt, cloves, and pepper.
 Cook over medium-high heat for 4 minutes, stirring constantly.
+Remove the pan from heat and allow to cool to for 5 to 10 minutes.

-- Bake for 40-50 minutes, until the pie is cracked around the edges and the center barely jiggles.
+- Bake for 40 to 50 minutes or when pie is cracked around the edges and the center barely jiggles.

-- Return the pie to oven (you may need to cover edges of crust with foil) and bake for an additional 15-20 minutes or until a toothpick inserted in the center comes out clean.
+- Return the pie to oven (at this point you may need to cover edges of crust with foil).
+Bake for an additional 20 minutes or until a toothpick inserted in the center comes out clean.